 Q. I am appealing for other children.
 Will their appeals be heard on the same day?

 A. We do our best to hear the appeals on the same day.
+However, this is not always possible.

 Q. Can I change the date or time of my appeal?